libprima/prima/README_py_unix.txt

 1. Installation

-PDFO can be installed via PyPI.
+It is highly recommended to install PDFO via PyPI.

 Install pip in your system ( https://pip.pypa.io/en/stable/installing/ ).
 Then execute

 python -m pip install pdfo

-in a command shell (e.g., bash).
+in a command shell (e.g., the terminal in Linux or Mac).
 If your Python launcher is not python, adapt the command accordingly.
 If this command runs successfully, PDFO is installed.
 You may verify the installation by

 python -m unittest pdfo.testpdfo

-Alternatively, PDFO can be installed from the source code: download and decompress the source code package; you will obtain a folder containing setup.py; in a command shell, change your directory to this folder; then run either "python -m pip install ./" or "python setup.py install --user" to install PDFO (exclude the quotation marks).
+Alternatively, PDFO can be installed from the source code: download and decompress the source code package; you will obtain a folder containing setup.py; in a command shell, change your directory to this folder; then install PDFO by executing "python setup.py install --user", excluding the quotation marks.

 2. Usage